HHS/simpler-grants-gov/documentation/decisions/adr/000n-backend-tooling.md

 - **Speed:** Code quality tools should be able to run in an timely manner, ideally in a pre-commit hook.
 - **Documentation and resources:** Code quality tools should have robust and helpful documentation, specifically around usage and configuration.
 - **Lean:** Selection of code quality tools should cover all use-cases with little overlap for ease of use and to minimize mental surface area required to understand the system.
 As in, each tool should have a specific, meaningful purpose.
+- **Maintain security:** Tooling should assist us in identifying security concerns and vulnerabilities.

 ## Options Considered